 Looking for your go to dishcloth crochet pattern that is fun to make and perfect for gift giving (not to mention great for dish washing?)
 Look no further.
-Meet the Seed Stitch Dish Cloth.
+Meet the Seed Stitch Crochet Dishcloth.

 We really can’t quite do that with a large number of crochet stitches.
 And the reason why is part of what I love about it all.
 Crochet is a tradition handed down from mother to daughter, grandmother to grandchild, father to son–in other words from one person to another.
 And those teachers just named stitches what made sense to them at the time.
 So that is why we have so many names for the exact same stitch pattern.